Bhadohi

-Bhadohi is a city in the Indian state of Uttar Pradesh.
-It is home to the largest hand-knotted carpet weaving industry hub in South Asia.
-The city is 45 km west of Varanasi and 82 km east of Allahabad.
+Bhadohi is a city and municipal corporation in the Bhadohi district of northern Indian state of Uttar Pradesh.
+As the district headquarters of Bhadohi, it is home to the largest hand-knotted carpet-weaving industry hub in South Asia.
+The city has a long-standing tradition of weaving carpets which are known for their durability, unique patterns and craftsmanship.
+Bhadohi has geographical significance due to its location between two culturally important and rich heritage cities of Prayagraj and Varanasi.

+The city is 45 km west of Varanasi, and 82 km east of Prayagraj.

 Demographics

 As of 2011 Indian Census, Bhadohi had a total population of 94,620, of which 49,639 were males and 44,981 were females.
 Population within the age group of 0 to 6 years was 14,083.
 The total number of literates in Bhadohi was 58,470, which constituted 61.8% of the population with male literacy of 68.0% and female literacy of 54.9%.
 The effective literacy rate of 7+ population of Bhadohi was 72.6%, of which male literacy rate was 79.8% and female literacy rate was 64.6%.
 The Scheduled Castes and Scheduled Tribes population was 9,597 and 15 respectively.
 Bhadohi had 13274 households in 2011.